-- This medicine should not be used together with similar inhaled medicines such as salmeterol/fluticasone (Advair®) or formoterol (Foradil®).
+- Do not use arformoterol together with similar inhaled medicines such as salmeterol/fluticasone or formoterol.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart or blood vessel disease, heart rhythm problems, high blood pressure, seizure disorder, thyroid problem, diabetes, or electrolyte imbalance (such as low potassium in the blood).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have asthma, liver disease, heart or blood vessel disease, heart rhythm problems, high blood pressure, a seizure or thyroid disorder, diabetes, or an electrolyte imbalance (such as a low potassium level).

-- Tell your doctor if you are also using other medicines for your COPD.
-Your doctor may want you to stop using the medicine and use it only during a severe COPD attack.
-Follow your doctor's instructions on how you should take your medicine.
+- Tell your doctor if you are also using any other medicine for your COPD.
+Your doctor may want you to use your other medicine only during a severe COPD exacerbation.

-- This medicine should not be used if you are having a severe COPD attack, or if symptoms of COPD attack has already started.
-Your doctor may prescribe another medicine for you to use in case of an acute COPD attack.
+- Do not use arformoterol if you are having any symptoms of a COPD exacerbation.
+Your doctor may prescribe another medicine for you to use instead.
 If the other medicine does not work as well, tell your doctor right away.